 have complied with paragraph 3.5.5.

-Subject to paragraph 3.5.4, within one Day of receipt of a notice complying with paragraph 3.5.2 the Transporter will amend the Supply Point Register to set the status of the Supply Meter Point to "Isolated".
+Subject to paragraph 3.5.4, within one Day of receipt of a notice complying with paragraph 3.5.2 the CDSP will amend the Supply Point Register to set the status of the Supply Meter Point to "Isolated".

 Where the Supply Meter Point is a Shared Supply Meter Point the Transporter will not amend the Supply Point Register pursuant to paragraph 3.5.3 unless all Sharing Registered Users warrant that gas flow at the Supply Meter Point has ceased.